We see a future where every pet finds a lifelong, loving home. We are a nonprofit that saves the lives of homeless pets.

-- Bring fresh water for your dog to drink.
-Your dog will be tempted to drink from that large body of water.
-Fresh water contains parasites and algae, pool water contains chlorine and ocean water contains salt.
-None of these are good for your dog.
+Your dog may be tempted to drink from large bodies of water, but don’t let him.
+Fresh water contains parasites and algae, pool water contains chlorine, and ocean water contains salt—none of these are good for your dog.
 Chlorine and other chemicals can also dry out your dog’s skin, so make sure to rinse your dog’s coat after a swim and dry his ears to reduce the risk of ear infections.